Tendon Editorial Team

 Alise Leiboff

 Alise Leiboff received her undergraduate degree from Johns Hopkins University in 2021, where she studied the Medical Humanities, French, and the Visual Arts.
-She then went on to obtain a Master’s degree in Narrative Medicine from Columbia University in 2023.
-Now a medical student at Lake Erie College of Osteopathic Medicine and a vetted editor […]
+She then went on to obtain a Master’s in Narrative Medicine from Columbia University in 2023.
+Now a medical student at Lake Erie College of Osteopathic Medicine, Leiboff seeks to tread the […]

 Iro Filippaki